jgandt/ostend/README.md

 1. Enabling class level accessor creation
 1. Create the Ostend variable as class_level variables to allow easier control over the entire class
-1. I could start to get into crazy, ActiveRecord relation assignments
+1. We could start to get into crazy, ActiveRecord relation assignments

 However, I'm not sure how far I will go as it's current form is just about the size I want it to be.